55 Sights in Erfurt, Germany (with Map and Images)

 Kaisersaal Photo: Andreas Praefcke / CC BY 3.0

 The Kaisersaal is a traditional cultural and congress centre in the old town of Erfurt.
-In 1808 the Erfurt Congress of Princes of Emperor Napoleon I and Tsar Alexander I took place here and in 1891 the Erfurt party congress of the SPD.
-On April 12, 1946, Communists and Social Democrats held a joint meeting in the Kaisersaal to pass the "Resolution on the Unification of the KPD and SPD to Form the Socialist Unity Party of Germany (SED)" at the local level.
+The Erfurt Princes' Congress of Emperors Napoleon I and Tsar Alexander I took place here in 1808 and the Erfurt party congress of the SPD in 1891.
+On April 12, 1946, Communists and Social Democrats passed the "Resolution on the Unification of the KPD and SPD to form the Socialist Unity Party of Germany SED" at a joint meeting at the local level in the Kaisersaal.
 The Kaisersaal is located in a listed ensemble at Futterstraße 15/16.

 Show sight on map

-Today's Forsthaus Willroda complex is listed in the Thuringian castles and palaces list and is a complex southeast of Erfurt, the capital of Thuringia.
-It is located in the Willroda Forest between Egstedt and Schellroda, on the territory of the Egstedt District.
-Willroda Forsthaus consists of several buildings that were built as fortifications and later converted and expanded into hunting lodges and then Forsthaus.
+The building complex now called Forsthaus Willroda, listed in the list of castles and palaces in Thuringia, is a complex in the southeast of the Thuringian state capital Erfurt.
+It lies in the Willroda Forest between Egstedt and Schellroda in the area of the district of Egstedt.
+The Willroda forester's lodge consists of several buildings that were built as a fortified estate and later rebuilt and expanded as a hunting lodge, then as a forester's lodge.

 Wikipedia: Forsthaus Willroda (DE), Website